Have you ever noticed or enjoy the citrusy or peppery smell in hemp?

 - Also found in: Lavender

 As the name suggests, Humulene has a humus-like or woody/earthy aroma.
-It’s supposed to have anti-inflammatory effects.
+It’s supposed to have anti-inflammatory effects, similar to the effects you might have with a turmeric powder.

 - Vaporizes at 222 degrees Fahrenheit